All Episodes

 Something, some person, some institution that is not by definition conservative will become liberal.

-This is the charter of the Pugh Freedom Trust, 1957, spelled out that Pew intended to acquaint the American people with the evils of bureaucracy, the values of a free market, and the paralyzing effects of government controls on the lives and activities of people.
+This is the charter of the Pew Freedom Trust, 1957, spelled out that Pew intended to acquaint the American people with the evils of bureaucracy, the values of a free market, and the paralyzing effects of government controls on the lives and activities of people.

 The Pew Foundation was intended to inform our people of the struggle, persecution, hardship, sacrifice, and death by which freedom of the individual was won.

-And like all of these foundations, it's been turned upside down.
+The Pew Foundation, begun by the conservative oil magnate J. Howard Pew, and like all of these foundations, it's been turned upside down.

-Here's a foundation that started, much like the Ford Foundation did.
+Here's a foundation that started much like the Ford Foundation did.

 You know, you hear about all these foundations, and they're all solidly liberal now.